 Other negative apart from the alchemy: the unpleasantness of the supporting cast.
 Especially Astrid.
 I really hate her.
 And Cor-whatshername too.
 Tsunderes are annoying.
 And I thought Frying Pan Man was my friend, but he abandoned me right before I was planning to face a powerful boss.
 I’m never talking to Frypan-kun again.
 Call me sensitive, but I never enjoy it when the main character of a game is constantly teased and insulted and put down by those around her, even if – no, especially if they’re supposed to be her friends.

 But I’ll leave it there for now.
 Not because I’m tired of complaining (haha, that will be the day) but because I’m only 16 hours in and less than halfway through the game.
 There’s still room for lots and lots of character development.
-Rorona is already more confident and less prone to getting flustered at everything little thing.
+Rorona is already more confident and less prone to getting flustered at every little thing.
 Very happy about that.
 So you never know, maybe Astrid will die in an “unfortunate” “accident” involving a vat of molten lava and everyone else will get a personality makeover and all will be well.

 Right, that’s enough for a starter update.
 Now back to Fire Emblem Echoes!